Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 This Android application project provides an example of the [KIDOZ](http://www.kidoz.net) SDK integration.
 The example application contains the following creative tools:
-+ KIDOZ's Feed view content tool - the `FeedView`
++ KIDOZ Feed view content tool - the `FeedView`
-+ KIDOZ's Feed Button view content tool - the `FeedButton`
++ KIDOZ Feed Button view content tool - the `FeedButton`
-+ KIDOZ's Feed Panel content tool - the `PanelView`
++ KIDOZ Feed Panel content tool - the `PanelView`
-+ KIDOZ's Banner content tool - the `KidozBanner`
++ KIDOZ Banner content tool - the `KidozBanner`
-+ KIDOZ's Flexi Point content tool - the `FlexiView`
++ KIDOZ Flexi Point content tool - the `FlexiView`
-+ KIDOZ's Interstitial View content tool - the `KidozInterstitial`
++ KIDOZ Interstitial View content tool - the `KidozInterstitial`

 ###Running the sample app
 1. Clone (or Download) the project (download button located on the right) and unzip the downloaded .zip file
 2. Launch `Android Studio`, click `File` --> `Open`, navigate to `kidoz_sdk_sample` project and click `OK`
-3. Once the project finished syncing click the `Run` button
+3. Once the project has finished syncing click the `Run` button

 ####IMPORTANT
-This demo application uses `buildToolsVersion "23.0.2"`. if your `Android Studio` is not updated with this version you can follow one of this steps (or both):
+This demo application uses `buildToolsVersion "23.0.2"`.
+If your `Android Studio` is not updated with this version you can follow one of these steps (or both):

  - 	Update `buildToolsVersion`